-21. Receipts and payment vouchers
+Receipts and payment vouchers.

-- (1) All receipts and payment vouchers shall be properly supported by the appropriate authorization and documentation. - (2) All receipts and payment vouchers shall be, or made out, in indelible ink and shall contain adequate narration of the particulars of the services, goods or works procured and being paid for. - (3) All amounts appearing in a voucher shall be written in words as well as in figures.
+- (2) All receipts and payment vouchers shall be, or made out, in indelible ink and shall contain adequate narration of the particulars of the services, goods or works procured and being paid for. - (3) All amounts appearing in a voucher shall be written in words as well as in figures. - (1) The Chief Registrar or an AIE holder may authorize payment vouchers for expenditure chargeable to the respective vote.

-22. Authorisation of payment vouchers
+Authorization of payment vouchers.